 My passion comes from my own experiences of sport not being smooth sailing.
 Most notably my fear of swimming prevented my from transitioning from running to triathlon.
 The truth of the matter was that swimming front crawl terrified me, not least the thought of doing it in open water.

-Underpinning this fear was an experience I had at school where I was swimming crawl in a swimming gala and, after taking in some water, had an asthma attack.
+Underpinning this fear was an experience I had at school where I was swimming crawl and, after taking in some water, had an asthma attack.

 It was during my training in EMDR I decided to finally tackle the issue.
-Through processing the original traumatic incident alongside a CBT-based exposure programme I was back in the pool and taking lessons ready for the half-iron distance triathlon I’d entered without being able to swim front crawl.
+Through processing the original traumatic incident alongside a CBT-based exposure programme I was back in the pool and taking lessons ready for the half-iron distance triathlon I’d entered whilst still terrified of swimming.

 And you know what?
 I did it!